top of page

 About

 As an educator, Jake has worked with top high school ensembles in Michigan, coaching concert, world, and marching arts programs.
 He has consulted with front ensembles and marching groups across the U.S. as a specialist in percussion and electronics.
-Through his role with Harmonic Percussion, he supports music students and professionals alike with instrument rentals, audio design, and percussion education.

 Jake’s performance career includes being a founding member of the “Magnificent 7” percussion ensemble, which toured nationally, performing in schools, community centers, and concert halls.
 The group premiered Patrick Fitzgibbon’s work, “Every Way But Forward.”
 He was also contracted with the Crossmen Drum and Bugle Corps in their 2020 season, prior to the Covid-19 Pandemic.